 O People!
 Give more and take double on double.
 Why?
 If you are believers, why are you saving through banks and treasuries, why?
 And there are people in need; why are you not giving?
 Give!
 Are you not trusting what Allah Almighty is saying to you?
 He is giving ten times more!
 I am shouting to kings, to presidents, to the rich ones, saying: Don't save your money through banks' treasures.
 Don't occupy yourself with something else!

 Why are you not urging the rich ones?
 So many hundreds, thousands of rich ones in Saudi Arabia, in the Arab Peninsula, in Kuwait, Qatar, Dubai and where everyone has billions through banks!
 Why?!
 Give, and believe in your Lord's declaration, or believe in what He is promising to you!
 He is saying, wa ladayna mazeed, “And We have much more to come.”
-Mazeed is never coming down, there is never going to be less treasures.
-Why are you saving, saving, saving millions, ten millions?
+Mazeed is never coming down, there is never going to be fewer treasures.
+Why are you saving, saving, saving millions, ten million?
 Millions of people can’t find something to eat, but you are eating lamb and delicious food.
-Why are you not sending?
+Why are you not sending it?
 Send!